 Because of snow and irritating rules in Teide National Park our trip plan has been brought up.
 I was not happy about that, trying to find another way how to get to the Refugio Altavista by hike.
 On top of that, the car park located close to the trail leading to the hut via Montana Blanca was completely full.
 I was not happy about visiting Teide Observatory on the same day.
-I would rather enjoy an amazing view from the Teide summit, smell the sulfur from the volcano and visit observatory the next day.
+I would rather enjoy an amazing view from the Teide summit, smell the sulfur from the volcano, and visit the observatory the next day.
 We were not lucky that day at all.
 Being en route to Teide Observatory I hit a small stone, that caused a flat tire.
-After that, I replaced the wheel and had to go to the Europcar rental located on the Tenerife North airport.
+After that, I replaced the wheel and had to go to the Europcar rental located at the Tenerife North airport.
 Fortunately, it was according to our route.

 Saying a few words about the Teide Observatory it is good to mention, that all objects are white.
-In effects they have as highest albedo as they can, all sunlight is reflected.
+In effect they have as highest albedo as they can, and all sunlight is reflected.
 It prevents unsettled air movements, which could have a bad influence on the observation results.
 Basically, this observatory complex is focused on radial and solar observations.
 One of the objects is a telescope from the Institute of Astronomy University of Cambridge, which has been installed here recently.
 Those initiatives stress the International range of this complex.

 I don’t want to elaborate more about the Teide observatory.
 You can read more here.

-Observation the twilight with all phenomena was the one, which I was aimed at.
+Observation of the twilight with all phenomena was the one, for which I was aimed at.
 I was going to collect some stuff from the high-altitude conditions.
 The twilight was short, which is typical for lower latitudes.
 Afterward, I was watching a fantastic zodiacal light, also for the first time.

 During this overnight stay in the vicinity of the Teide Observatory, I was wondering about an excellent sky with approximately 7k stars to be seen by the naked eye!
 The artificial light was seen just above the horizon, which was partially covered by clouds.
 Moreover, the lights from Gran Canaria were also visible.

 Unfortunately, my equipment was really poor.
-I had a compact digital camera only – Canon Powershot SX 130 IS, which allowed me to gain pictures with ISO 1600, F3.5 and 15s.
-In spite of lack of proper equipment, I was able to cover the constellations not possible to see from Poland or the United Kingdom like whole Scorpius, Corona Australis, Centaurus, Kil, Vela, etc. The biggest success was to see the northern part of the Crux constellation, which rises just above the horizon.
+I had a compact digital camera only – Canon Powershot SX 130 IS, which allowed me to gain pictures with ISO 1600, F3.5, and 15s.
+In spite of the lack of proper equipment, I was able to cover the constellations not possible to see from Poland or the United Kingdom like whole Scorpius, Corona Australis, Centaurus, Kil, Vela, etc. The biggest success was to see the northern part of the Crux constellation, which rises just above the horizon.
 I saw the Agena star (situated next to the Toliman star) also.